 For example, if you need services such as mortgages, loans, or an ISA, your online bank may not be able to provide these.

 You should always check that a provider offers the service you need before you open an account.

 Should I use an online bank for my banking needs?

 Overall, the decision to use an online bank comes down to what you want your bank to be able to do.

 If you want to send money abroad or have access to sleek, well-designed online banking services, an online bank likely presents a good option for you.

 But, if you need more comprehensive banking services or you like the personal touch that comes with face-to-face contact, a high street bank might be better suited to you.

-It may be sensible to consider having an account with a traditional bank and an online bank so that you get the best of both worlds.
+It may be sensible to consider having an account with a traditional institution and an online bank so that you get the best of both worlds.